S.C. Covilhã

-Sporting Clube da Covilhã, commonly known as just Sporting da Covilhã, is Portuguese football club from the city of Covilhã that plays in the second-tier Liga Portugal 2.
-The club was founded in 1923.
+Sporting Clube da Covilhã, commonly known as just Sporting da Covilhã or Sp.
+Covilhã, is a Portuguese football club from the city of Covilhã that plays in the third-tier Liga 3.
+The club was founded on 2 June 1923 and became the branch number 8 of Sporting Clube de Portugal (Sporting CP).
 Their nickname is the Leões da Serra, meaning "Lions of the Mountain Range," due to Covilhã's location in the Serra de Estrela, the highest mountains in Portugal.

 Their home ground is Estádio Municipal José dos Santos Pinto, located at approximately 900 m of altitude.
-However, SCC play sometimes at a more recent Complexo Desportivo da Covilhã in Covilhã, which holds a capacity of 3,000 spectators.
-Their current chairman is José Oliveira Mendes and current manager is Ernesto Cangalho.
+However, the team plays also at the newer stadium of Complexo Desportivo da Covilhã, also in Covilhã, which holds a capacity of 3,000 spectators.
+Their current chairman is Marco Peba and current manager is Francisco Chaló.
 They have won five Second Division in 1948, 1969, 1987 (second-tier), 2002, and 2005 (third-tier).
-The club is now in their first consecutive presence in the best tier.